Joined : 2016-01-20

 It IS possible to do so, but this usually requires consent of the owner in question.
 Another thing that should be noted about kuji-in seals is that they are impossible to copy by seeing the technique alone.
-In order to fully understand what the seal does, they MUST sit down with the owner ICly, and figure out how to perform the hand sign, as well as figure out how to use the "Zai" hand seal in the way that they owner does.
-Since Zai controls over the elements of nature in the way of altering the nature of one's energy.
-It is the most important thing to know when creating or modifying a seal.
+In order to fully understand what the seal does, they MUST sit down with the owner ICly, and figure out how to perform the kuji-in, as great precision must be had when it comes to creating, teaching, and even modifying the effects of a kuji-in.

 The list of those nine core seals will be listed below.